 Though don’t worry, the road from Vang Vieng to Vientiane is actually quite good.
-There are no insane mountain passes, no curvey parts where you need to hold on tight to survive.
+There are no insane mountain passes, no curvy parts where you need to hold on tight to survive.
 The majority of the journey is simple straight roads.
 In saying this though, the views are quite boring.
-More on these roads below.
+More on these roads are below.

 What Is The Road To Vientiane Like?

 The road to Vientiane is pretty good, and this is for someone who gets car sick fairly easily.
 Depending on the type of transport option you take the journey itself should take between 4 and 5 hours.
 A lot of companies state that the journey is 3 hours, but expect longer.
 The 175-kilometer ride will take you from the countryside and into a large city.
-Past rice fields, dry countrysides, and through small local towns.
+Past rice fields, dry countryside, and small local towns.

 The bus and minivans will usually stop a couple of hours outside of Vientiane for a short lunch break.
 On my first journey, we stopped at a small little local restaurant that just sold baguettes and a few snacks.
 Though on my more recent visit it seems many of the buses and minivans are now stopping at a purposely built restaurant stop.

 This restaurant bus stop has basically everything you could need and is a lot better than the small eatery I stopped off at a couple of years back.
-There is a restaurant that serves a variety of Laos dishes and the backpacker staples of fried rice, fried vegetables, and french fries.
+There is a restaurant that serves a variety of Laos dishes and backpacker staples of fried rice, fried vegetables, and french fries.
 Attached is also a wonderfully air-conditioned minimart which sells basically all the snacks you could ever want.
 If the heat is getting to you or the air con on your transport is not the best, definitely grab a couple of cold drinks to help you cool down.